turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap_v2.md

 * Check to make sure everyone has a navbar on their screen.
 * If not, check with instructors to see if we can figure out why not

-## Paired Practice (10 minutes)

-* Find a partner
-* Divide the class into quadrants
-* Have each quadrant take a feature: jumbotron, buttons, glyphicons, wells
-* Ask them to play with Bootstrap and put together a page
-* Focus first on their assignment by quadrant, any time left over see if you can add more styling

-## Share (10 minutes)

-* Have students from different quadrants plug into each TV
-* Review each quadrant's results and code
-* Check to see if there was any pair that couldn't get anything to show up.

 ## Questions (2 minutes)
 * Do you think Bootstrap would be useful to you?
 Why/why not?
 * Is it something you think you’ll use?